mirabarukaso/character_select_stand_alone_app/README.md

 ## Character List
 ### Favorite Character List
-*SAVE your settings after you add/remove facorite list, there are NO HINTS after you press F8/F9*
+*SAVE your settings after you add/remove facorite list, there are NO HINTS at all*

 *Add:* Select a character in `Character1` or `OC`, press `Alt` + `D`
 *Remove:* Select a character in `Character3` or `OC`, press `Alt` + `Q`